cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/assignment1.md

 ## Testing your code

 To test your code run `ts-node index.ts`.
-Your server should be up and running (if not, debug!) and you should be able to navigate to `localhost:<PORT>/book` and specify query/path parameters that give the intended results.
+Your server should be up and running (if not, debug!) and you should be able to navigate to `localhost:<PORT>/book` where PORT is the port number express is listening for requests on (we usually use `8080`) and specify query/path parameters that give the intended results.

 ## Getting help